HILARY DODD

 Linkedin

-Her work has been recognised through institutional exhibitions and national design awards, including the Australian Graphic Design Association (AGDA) and the Australian Book Designers Association (ABDA).
-Hilary has a particular interest in creative direction and concept-driven projects that operate across books, spaces, and cultural contexts.
+Hilary’s work has been recognised through exhibitions and national design awards, including the Australian Graphic Design Association (AGDA) and the Australian Book Designers Association (ABDA).

 CV